A Super Heinz is a combination bet that involves seven selections and a total of 120 bets, as follows:

 There are no singles with a Super Heinz.
 For any returns to be had, at least two of the selections are required to be winners.

 The name “Super Heinz” comes from the fact that this seven-selection bet is one step up from the six-selection bet that is known as a “Heinz”.
-This is because the Heinz bet consists of 57 selections, just as the food-manufacturers Heinz are known for their 57 varieties.
+This is because the Heinz bet consists of 57 selections, just as the food-manufacturers Heinz were known in the past for their 57 varieties.

 Which Betting Company Offers Super Heinz?